Reintegration Kaiārahi, PARS (People at Risk Solutions)

 Bachelor of Arts in Criminology and Criminal Justice

-She would love to help create change in New Zealand’s justice system, says Hope Hana-Wheeler who is expecting to graduate with a Bachelor of Arts in Criminology and Criminal Justice this August.
+She would love to help create change within New Zealand’s justice system, says Hope Hana-Wheeler who graduated from AUT with a Bachelor of Arts in Criminology and Criminal Justice.

 “I’ve always been fascinated with crime and the underlying causes behind offending.
 I really wanted to make a change in society and study something I was interested in, so the decision to study criminology was easy for me.